Home

 • DCOM port configuration.
 DCOM uses TCP port 135.
 Test that DCOM is using TCP as its default protocol by launching DCOMCNFG from the Windows command line, navigating to the Default Protocols tab, and selecting TCP as the highest order default protocol.

 • DCOM can be restricted to a user-specified subset of ports for its machine-to-machine communication.
 This minimizes the number of ports that need to be opened on the firewall.
-See Microsoft's White Paper Using Distributed COM with Firewalls

 • AppMetrics uses two dynamic DCOM ports per monitor, and two dynamic DCOM ports for the console.
 Therefore, you need to reserve at minimum four DCOM ports in order to run one monitor, and a set of two more for each additional monitor.
+You should allow for a minimum of 100 ports however due to various Windows services and applications which also require use of DCOM ports.

 Back to top